paloukari/NIH-Chest-X-rays-Classification/README.md

 Need to Add 2 TB secondary Hard-drive to Device via softlayer device list portal.

-## 2. Clone the project repo
+## 2. Clone the project repository

-If you haven't already, clone the project Git repo to your instance.
+If you haven't already, clone the project Git repository to your instance.
 Doing so in your home directory is convenient, and this document assumes you have done so.

 ```
 cd ~